As published in

 This article originally appeared on Cisco Blogs on June 9, 2015

-• Over 20 years of experience transforming global brands, including Dell, Amgen, IBM, Pfizer, and Cisco.
+Over 20 years of hands-on experience driving transformative business and technology solutions for global brands like Dell, Amgen, IBM, Pfizer, and Cisco.

-• Recognized by Forbes as “One of the World’s Top Experts on Innovation” and named a “Top Keynote Speaker to Watch.”
+Recognized by Forbes as “One of the World’s Top Experts on Innovation” and named a “Top AI Keynote Speaker to Watch.”

-• A frequent speaker and contributor to Forbes, Entrepreneur, and Fast Company, sharing actionable insights on the future of work, AI, and innovation.
+Frequent contributor to Forbes, Entrepreneur, and Fast Company, sharing actionable insights on AI strategy, the future of work, and innovation.